 A new, wide-sweeping data protection law called the General Data Protection Regulation (GDPR) went into effect on May 25, 2018, which had a significant impact on companies that collect and process personal data belonging to data subjects located within the European Union member states.

 At Greenhouse, we have worked hard to both ensure our own compliance with the new law and to build features that will assist our customers in their compliance efforts.
-In this memo, we hope to provide a brief overview of what we have accomplished in that regard and answer some questions you might have, but please feel free to reach out to our support team about any additional concerns that aren’t addressed here.
+In this memo, we hope to provide a brief overview of what we have accomplished in that regard and answer some questions you might have, but please feel free to reach out to our Technical Support team about any additional concerns that aren’t addressed here.
 Click here for more information on Greenhouse GDPR functionality.

 Like its predecessor data protection frameworks, the GDPR distinguishes between data controllers and data processors.
 Under the GDPR, our customers are the controllers with respect to the data collected and stored on Greenhouse, because they ultimately "determine the purposes and means of the processing of personal data."
 This makes sense because, as between you and Greenhouse, you own the data submitted by your applicants and you decide to process it in the first place, how to process it, and when to delete it.
 By contrast, the GDPR defines a processor as the person or entity "which processes personal data on behalf of the controller," and that is the role Greenhouse plays in this context.